oskarrough/codesandnotes/CSS/Browser defaults and Normalize.md

-Date: 2000-04-06
-Title: Browser defaults, Normalize and why you would want it

 # Browser defaults, Normalize and why you would want it
 All browsers come with predefined CSS rules that styles the default elements.
 For instance, the `<h1>` element often has the following rules: